 By Stamatina Copulos

-User-generated content is a useful tool that companies can use to broaden their marketing reach.
+User-generated content is a great tool companies can use to broaden their marketing reach.
 Customers create their own kind of advertisements for a product or service that speaks to audiences not typically sought out by the company itself.
-We have come up with six tips on how to optimize this strategy.
+Accordingly, we have come up with six tips on how to optimize this strategy.

 1. Set Up Goals